Medina Movie Theatre

 Located in the centre of Newport on the Isle of Wight, off the southern coast of England.
 Built on the site of the Medina Hall, which had opened by 1889, and by the 1920’s it was in use as a cinema.
 It was demolished in 1935.

 It was divided into two spaces in 1966, with the former circle remaining as a cinema, and the former stalls became a bingo club.
-Taken over by the Leeds based Star Cinemas chain in 1969, they renamed the cinema Studio 1.
-Star Cinemas were taken over by the Cannon Group in the 1970’s and it was re-named Cannon.
+Taken over by the Leeds based Star Cinemas chain in October 1965, they renamed the cinema Studio 1.
+It was taken over by the Cannon Group in the mid-1980’s and it was re-named Cannon.
+The bingo club was closed in 1987.

 Taken over by the Picturedrome chain of cinemas on 14th January 1994, it was re-named Picturedrome.
-The cinema was divided into two screens, one seating 577, the other 299, with bingo continuing in the former stalls.
+The cinema was divided into two screens, one seating 577, the other 299.

 Contributed by Ken Roe